Life aboard HMB Endeavour

 Goats, sheep, pigs, chickens, ducks and geese were kept in pens at the stern on the upper deck.
 Live bullocks and sheep did not survive well and were killed quickly for fresh meat.
 Pigs fared better and bred during the voyage.

 The goat on board Endeavour had previously sailed around the world with Samuel Wallis on the Dolphin.
 She provided fresh milk and cheese for the officers and gentlemen and for sailors when they fell ill.
+You can read more about this story in the book The Goat Who Sailed the World by Jackie French.

 The officers and gentlemen